TemaDeveloper/library_proj/README.md

     git commit -m "feat: add your feature or fix here" git push origin feature/your-feature-name
     ```
 7.  **Open a Pull Request:** Go to your forked repository on GitHub and open a pull request.
-We'll review your changes and merge them as soon as possible.
+I'll review your changes and merge them as soon as possible.

-We are actively working on this project and appreciate any help.
-Join us in building a better, free, and accessible library for everyone.
+I am actively working on this project and appreciate any help.
+Join me in building a better, free, and accessible library for everyone.

 ### ✉️ Contact

-If you have any questions, suggestions, or just want to chat about the project, feel free to open an issue or reach out to us!
+If you have any questions, suggestions, or just want to chat about the project, feel free to open an issue or reach out to me!

 ---